OndrejMottl/VegVault/R/03_Technical_overview/Technical_overview_master.md

 - [Section V: Outlook and future directions](#section-v-outlook-and-future-directions)

-# Section I: Description of VegVaul
+# Section I: Description of VegVault

 **VegVault** is a SQLite interdisciplinary database linking plot-based vegetation data with functional traits and climate.
 Specifically, it